Lisa R. Jenkins

 “With pain comes strength, with strength, comes peace.”

 I focused on ending the generational curse of dysfunctional motherhood that I put my feelings on the back burner.
 Then, as my daughter got older, I began to focus on myself.
 And that is when I realized how miserable I had been all those years and started loving myself, and decided I no longer wanted to be in that environment.
 Around that time, domestic violence was in the news more and more, so I knew my daughter, and I could not just leave.
+I knew we had one chance to get out with our life, so I had to give it my all.

 Fast forward about two years.
 Amid my healing, my best friend told me that I should write a book detailing my steps to help other victims escape.
 Meaning telling the entire world about my trauma and healing was never something I planned.
 I, however, learned that my life was spared for a reason.
 It was to help save others as well.
 I have a motto that is tattooed on my left arm.
 It reads, “With pain comes strength, with strength, comes peace.”
 It means that my purpose is more significant than my pain.
 So although it is sometimes painful to talk about, I have to talk about it to change the domestic violence narrative.